 Starbucks has a matrix organizational structure, which is a hybrid mixture of different features from the basic types of organizational structure.
-In this case, the structural design involves intersections among various components of the business.
+In this case, the structural design involves intersections among various components of the coffeehouse chain business.
 For example, the company’s product-based divisions intersect with functional groups and geographic divisions, which in turn intersect with other parts of the organization.
-The following are the main features of Starbucks Coffee’s corporate structure:
+The following are the main features of Starbucks’s corporate structure:

 - Functional hierarchy (business function)

 - Geographic divisions (areas or regions of operations)

 Functional Hierarchy.
-The functional hierarchy feature of Starbucks Coffee’s organizational structure refers to grouping based on business function.
+The functional hierarchy feature of Starbucks’s organizational structure refers to grouping based on business function.
 For example, the coffee company has an HR department, a finance department, and a marketing department.
 These departments are most pronounced at the top levels of Starbucks’s corporate structure, such as at the corporate headquarters.
 This characteristic is hierarchical.
-For example, the corporate HR department implements policies applicable to all of the company’s cafés.
+The corporate HR department implements policies applicable to all of the company’s cafés.
 The functional hierarchy of the corporate structure facilitates top-down monitoring and control, with the CEO at the top.
 Functional groups are responsible for the organization-wide development and implementation of Starbucks Corporation’s generic competitive strategy and intensive growth strategies.

 Geographic Divisions.
-Starbucks Coffee’s corporate structure involves geographic divisions, which are based on physical location of operations.
-The company has three regional divisions for the global market: (1) Americas, (2) China and Asia-Pacific, (3) Europe, Middle East, and Africa.
+Starbucks’s corporate structure involves geographic divisions, which are based on physical location of market operations.
+The coffee company has three regional divisions for the global market: (1) Americas, (2) China and Asia-Pacific, (3) Europe, Middle East, and Africa.
 Also, in the U.S. market, Starbucks Coffee’s organizational structure involves further geographic divisions: (a) Western, (b) Northwest, (c) Southeast, and (d) Northeast.
 Each geographic division has a senior executive.
-In this way, each local manager reports to at least two superiors: the geographic head (e.g. President of Europe, Middle East, and Africa Operations) and the functional head (e.g. Corporate HR Manager).
-This feature of Starbucks’s corporate structure enables closer managerial support for geographic needs.
-Each division head is given flexibility in adjusting strategies and policies to suit specific market conditions.
+In this way, each local manager reports to at least two superiors: the geographic head (e.g., President of Europe, Middle East, and Africa Operations) and the functional head (e.g., Starbucks Corporate HR Manager).
+This feature of the corporate structure enables closer managerial support for Starbucks’s geography-based business needs.
+Each division head is given flexibility in adjusting strategies and policies to suit specific coffee market conditions.